-When it comes to the new coronavirus, which causes COVID-19, many people are more worried about the prospect of self-quarantine than the risk of contracting the virus itself.
+When it comes to the COVID-19 pandemic, many people are more worried about boredom and frustration of sheltering in place than the risk of contracting the virus itself.

 Sure, lounging around the house and playing hooky is fun for a day or two.
 Then, the boredom and cabin fever set in, and you wonder how you can possibly stay confined within those same four walls for another 12 days (or more).

-If you find yourself staring into the abyss of self-quarantine, take heart.
+If you find yourself staring into the abyss of self-quarantine or a shelter-in-place order, take heart.
 In today’s world, you have endless options for entertainment, self-improvement, family-friendly activities, and even communication with the outside world.

 Ways to Stay Entertained & Busy at Home